itnok/docker-nginx-uwsgi-letsencrypt-flask/README.md

 Provide Dockerfile and all applicable config and base Flask scripts necessary to start a webpage, with a script to automate HTTPS re-configuration.

 ## Why do I use it?:
 (Be sure docker is installed.
-If not installed, run install_docker.sh) <br>
+If not installed, run install_docker.sh)

 With this container and a built image (or pulling the image from ucnt/flaskwebpage), you can get an HTTP or HTTPS server setup in 1 commands
-- HTTP: sudo docker run -d -p 80:80 -p 443:443 --restart=always -t --name flaskwebpage flaskwebpage <br>
+- HTTP: sudo docker run -d -p 80:80 -p 443:443 --restart=always -t --name flaskwebpage flaskwebpage
-- HTTPS (change parameters): sudo docker run -d -p 80:80 -p 443:443 --restart=always -t --name flaskwebpage flaskwebpage "-d example.com,www.example.com -n example.com -e my@email.com" <br>
+- HTTPS (change parameters): sudo docker run -d -p 80:80 -p 443:443 --restart=always -t --name flaskwebpage flaskwebpage "-d example.com,www.example.com -n example.com -e my@email.com"

 Notes:
 - If you arleady setupt he server as HTTP and you want HTTPS, run: /home/flask/conf/setup-https.py -d [domain_list_csv] -n [certname] -e [email_address]